-Upon FEMA's conditional approval of the 2021 LHMP, the Sonoma Valley County Sanitation District's Board of Directors formally approved and adopted the LHMP on [Board date will be determined after FEMA reviews LHMP].
-Formal FEMA approval of the District's LHMP was received on [Board date will be determined upon FEMA reviews LHMP].
-See Appendix C for the Board Resolution adopting the 2021 LHMP.
+Upon FEMA's conditional approval of the updated LHMP, the Sonoma Valley County Sanitation District's Board of Directors formally approved and adopted the LHMP on January 31, 2023.
+Formal FEMA approval of the District's LHMP was received February 24, 2023.
+See Appendix C for the Board Resolution adopting the updated LHMP.